-At the top of the list is Tom Brady, who just made his 9th appearance in Super Bowl 53.
+At the top of the list is Tom Brady, who is set to make his 9th appearance when he takes the field in Super Bowl 53.
 The previous record was held by John Elway with 5.
 They are the only two with more than 4 starts in the Super Bowl.

 While getting to the Super Bowl is quite an accomplishment, the thing that matters above all is wins.
 The most Super Bowl wins by a single quarterback is 5.
-An honor that belongs to none other than Brady, who is re-writing the Super Bowl record books.
+An honor that belongs to none other than Brady, who simply is re-writing the record books.

-Joe Montana (49ers) and Terry Bradshaw (Steelers) are now tied for 2nd on the list with 4.
-The impressive thing with Montana and Bradshaw is both went a perfect 4-0.
+Joe Montana (49ers) and Terry Bradshaw (Steelers) are tied for 2nd on the list with 4.
+The impressive thing with Montana and Bradshaw is both went a perfect 4-0 in the big game.

 Of the quarterbacks who have made multiple appearances, 13 of the 20 did so in back-to-back trips.
 The first to do so was Bart Star back in Super Bowl I & II.
-A feat Brady will be accomplishing for the second time in his career.
+A feat Brady has accomplished twice in his career.
 The last two do so before Brady was Russell Wilson in Super Bowl XLVIII & XLIX .
 Brady is the only one of these quarterbacks to make back-to-back trips on two separate occasions.

 The quarterback who holds the record for most consecutive trips to the Super Bowl is Jim Kelly.
 He led the Buffalo Bills to four straight appearances from 1991-94.
 Unfortunately for Kelly and the Bills, they lost all four games.